Italy's 'dying' hilltop town seeks Unesco heritage nod

 That fragility is measured in part by an "extensometer", an external telescopic rod that detects movement.

-The Civita that remains today is mostly from the Medieval period and measures about 152m by 91m, less than two soccer pitches.
+The Civita that remains today is mostly from the mediaeval period and measures about 152m by 91m, less than two soccer pitches.
 Its main square is about the size of a basketball court.

-Once spread out on a hill about three times its current size, over the centuries entire neighbourhoods collapsed in landslides.
-Today, it is accessible via a long and steep ramp for pedestrians or golf carts.
+Once spread out on a hill about three times its current size, entire neighbourhoods collapsed in landslides over the centuries.
+Today, the town is accessible via a long and steep ramp for pedestrians or golf carts.

 Road signs direct visitors to "Civita - The Dying Town".

-The mayor's spokesman, Mr Roberto Pomi, said Italy submitted the heritage site proposal in January and expects Unesco to decide in June next year.
+The mayor's spokesman, Mr Roberto Pomi, said Italy submitted the heritage site proposal in January and expects Unesco, the cultural protection agency of the United Nations, to decide in June next year.